travetto/travetto/module/asset/README.md

 travetto: Asset
 ===

 This module provides the framework for storing/retrieving assets.
-It also provides additional image functionality for on-the-fly resizing.

 The asset module requires an [`AssetSource`](./src/service/source.ts) to provide functionality for reading and writing files.
 The `AssetSource` will need to be configured to be picked up by the `AssetService`